hanlee4g/mybots/README.md

 > **Reminder**: You can run sample simulations with `python3 sample_simulate.py sample_x` or your own simulations with `python3 search.py`

 ### Program Structure
+A basic program architecture of the files and classes that I implemented in this project are listed below.
+The files in the green box are generally used for the generation of the creatures and their evolution.
+Think the genotype.
+The files in the orange box are generally used for the representation of the creatures.
+Think the phenotype.
+This is a simplified explanation - the following sections go more in depth.
 <div align="center">
   <img src="https://user-images.githubusercontent.com/22042474/225156491-02ec7a0e-9708-47e4-9fae-09a8318eac55.jpg" width="400">
 </div>